vastheaven1/MDES/README.md

 ## Data Access

-MDES is available to qualified researchers for non-commercial academic use through controlled access.
+MDES is available for non-commercial academic research through a controlled-access application procedure.

 To request access: